 Best Caves In Croatia #4: ZMAJEVA CAVE, Murvica

 The Zmajeva Cave, popularly known as the Dragon’s Cave, lies within the village of Murvica (7 kilometers from the charming town of Bol).
-With breathtaking carvings such as the Chapel of our Lady Madonna and reliefs of the moon, angels, and dragons, the cave is an excellent attraction for visiting tourists.
+The cave is an excellent attraction for visiting tourists with breathtaking carvings such as the Chapel of our Lady Madonna and reliefs of the moon, angels, and dragons.

 Best Caves In Croatia #5: SAMOGRADSKA CAVE, Lika

 The fascinating Samogradska Cave is one of Croatia’s most depicted show caves.
 It has been established as a tourist favorite due to its richness in calcium formations, icicles, stalagmites, and stalactites, all of which are highlighted with electric lightings, accentuating the fantastic inside appearance.

 It is also the first cave in Croatia to have its own geodetic scheme.
 Samogradska Cave is the perfect venue for tourists seeking an exciting and picturesque underground cave experience.

 Best Caves In Croatia #6: VRLOVKA CAVE, Kamanje